What Is SaaS Sprawl?

 As employees adjust from collaborating remotely to collaborating in a hybrid work environment, communication is one of the biggest challenges of the hybrid workplace.
 When departments purchase apps without coordinating with other teams, they can inadvertently create data silos that make collaboration harder.
 Two of the top growing app categories — spreadsheet & presentation and meeting & organizing — directly relate to communication and collaboration, implying organizations or the teams within them are still determining what works best.

-What does a Spend Management Platform look like?
+What does a SaaS Management Platform look like?

 Four tips for getting SaaS sprawl under control